-Broad slapstick humor, innumerable references to other films, and above all Campbell’s presence as a physical comedian and sarcastic jerk single out Army of Darkness as a unique experience from its precursors.
+Broad slapstick humor, innumerable references to other films, and above all, Campbell’s presence as a physical comedian and sarcastic jerk single out Army of Darkness as a unique experience from its predecessors.
 Some may consider this a negative quality—that this third entry isn’t the gore-fest it should have been, and therefore doesn’t “fit”—but the film also stands alone as an entertaining adventure-comedy, one where Campbell shows a completely different side of himself in a largely comic performance.
 Cheesy one-liners and quotable dialogue (“Alright you Primitive Screwheads, listen up!
 You see this?
 This is my boomstick!”) make repeated viewings a joy, and the franchise’s enduring success is marked with cult enthusiasm for this installment in particular.
 Watching the trilogy all together, it’s not difficult to see Army of Darkness as the odd man out next to The Evil Dead and Evil Dead 2.
 What came before was far more original and daring, even more so for its low-budget, independent ingenuity, and genre-blending uniqueness.
 And yet, this sequel does exactly what Raimi has always done by taking other films and filtering them through his own distinctive style and approach, resulting in a project that cannot be accurately compared to anything before or since, and that remains silly fun.